-Amount and due date of non-recurring charges Costs of Subscription Amount and due date of recurring charges • If charges will increase or vary, by how much, based on what, and what notice will be given Estimated Benefits Estimate of kWh generation of percentage of system allocated to customer • Estimate of dollar value of credits generated by percentage of system allocated to customer Estimate of net savings based on utility baseline, detailed in UBP-DERS • Identify financial structure (e.g. PPA, lease or ownership) Identify location of panels and size of system • Identify applicable tax credits and whether customer or provider has rights to Terms and Conditions those credits of Subscription Identify whether credits will be valued based on Net Energy Metering or the Value Stack Identify whether and how provider will offer notice when project is out of service, estimated time of restoration, whether and how customer will be compensated for any loss of production • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable • Explain Provider's dispute resolution process and customer's right to contact the Department of Public Service Term of subscription and process for contract renewal Length of the Agreement, End Process to unsubscribe Date, and Renewal Data Sharing and Explain what data Provider will request from the customer's Utility and how Privacy Policy that data will be used 111vacy 1 oney Explain Provider's data privacy policies Capacity Explain how credits will be allocated to customer Allocation/Subscription Size Identify percentage of output to be credited to customer Identify how unsubscribed and banked credits will be allocated Guarantees • For contracts with a production guarantee, an explanation of that guarantee and compensation for underproduction.
+Amount and due date of non-recurring charges Costs of Subscription Amount and due date of recurring charges • If charges will increase or vary, by how much, based on what, and what notice will be given Estimated Benefits Estimate of kWh generation of percentage of system allocated to customer Estimate of dollar value of credits generated by percentage of system allocated to customer Estimate of net savings based on utility baseline, detailed in UBP-DERS Identify financial structure (e.g. PPA, lease or ownership) • Identify location of panels and size of system Terms and Conditions • Identify applicable tax credits and whether customer or provider has rights to those credits of Subscription Identify whether credits will be valued based on Net Energy Metering or the Value Stack Identify whether and how provider will offer notice when project is out of service, estimated time of restoration, whether and how customer will be compensated for any loss of production • Explain whether system is warrantied against defects and/or insured against damage or loss; explain consequences to customer if system becomes inoperable • Explain Provider's dispute resolution process and customer's right to contact the Department of Public Service Term of subscription and process for contract renewal Length of the Agreement, End Process to unsubscribe Date, and Renewal Zute, una Renewal • Explain what data Provider will request from the customer's Utility and how Data Sharing and that data will be used Privacy Policy Explain Provider's data privacy policies Capacity Explain how credits will be allocated to customer Allocation/Subscription Size Identify percentage of output to be credited to customer in control of the con Identify how unsubscribed and banked credits will be allocated Guarantees For contracts with a production guarantee, an explanation of that guarantee and Guai anices compensation for underproduction.
 For other contracts, a statement that "This agreement offers no production guarantee." • For contracts guaranteeing that a customer will save money, an explanation of that guarantee.
 For other contracts, a statement that "This agreement offers no guaranteed savings."
-Rescinding Agreement Without A residential customer may rescind this agreement without penalty by calling Penalty the toll-free number within 3 business days of receipt of the sales agreement. • , 1
+Rescinding Agreement Without A residential customer may rescind this agreement without penalty by calling Penalty the toll-free number within 3 business days of receipt of the sales agreement.

-Amount of Early Termination Fee and Method of Calculation Amount of Early Termination Fee, if any Method of calculation of Early Termination Fee -- --
+Amount of Early Termination Fee and Method of Amount of Early Termination Fee, if any Method of calculation of Early Termination Fee Calculation Viction of Calculation of Early Termination Fee